Bulgaria

 What to bring?

-• Participants are expected to bring clothing suitable to the workshop’s environment (both urban areas and countryside) and the weather conditions from hot and sunny to chilly and rainy.
-Light clothes and hats for sunny days as well as raincoats for probable rainy and windy days are recommended.
+• Participants are expected to bring clothing suitable to the workshop’s environment (both urban areas and countryside) and weather conditions ranging from hot and sunny to chilly and rainy.
+Light clothes and hats for sunny days, as well as raincoats for possible rainy and windy days, are recommended.

 • Comfortable shoes - visiting some of the sites requires walking on country roads and medieval cobblestone streets.